sidney-eliot/3d-artists-handbook/content/software-knowledge/blender-specific.md

 >- Metallic >>> The metallicness of an object
 >- Specular >>> How much reflection is possible
 >- Specular Tint >>>
->- Roughness >>> Increase/ decrease sharpness of light reflection
+>- Roughness >>> Increase / decrease sharpness of light reflection
 >- Anisotropic >>> Amount of anisotropy for specular reflection.
 Higher values give elongated highlights along the tangent direction (Cycles only)
 >- Anisotropic Rotation >>> Rotates the direction of anisotropy (Cycles only)
 >- Sheen >>> For cloth like materials near edges
->- Clearcoat >>> Adds glossy specular layer on top of everything (used for car/ boat paint)
+>- Clearcoat >>> Adds glossy specular layer on top of everything (used for car / boat paint)
 >- IOR >>> Index of refraction for transmission
 >- Transmission >>> turn material in glass like object
->- Emission/ Emission Strength >>> The color and strength of the emitted light (bloom needs to be enabled for this to work properly)
+>- Emission / Emission Strength >>> The color and strength of the emitted light (bloom needs to be enabled for this to work properly)
 >- Alpha >>> Transparency/Opacity/Alpha (not translucency)
 >- Normal >>>
 >- Clearcoat Normal >>> Controls the normals of the Clearcoat layer